deiru87/time-tracking-thriviti/README.md

 # time-tracking
-Time tracking with clockify for thriviti company
+Time tracking with clockify and Rest API with fastAPI